 Cat Litter Crystals: The Tidy Option

-Cat litter crystals are also super light, because their made of silica gel.
-This means it’s safer for your back and knees too!
+Silica gel crystal litters are also super light because they're made of silica gel, making it safer for your back and knees too!

-Cat litter crystals could be the future of cat litter; cleaner, greener and better for your cat.
-Give us your views in the comments!
+Cat litter crystals could be the future of cat litter; cleaner and better for your cat.
+Please give us your views in the comments!

 Delivered straight to your front door, every month.
 We’ll even pay your shipping.